Derek Kennard: Dallas Cowboys

 On April 18, 1994, he signed with the Dallas Cowboys as an unrestricted free agent, primarily to be the starting right guard, replacing Kevin Gogan who signed with the Los Angeles Raiders in free agency.

 In 1995 after injuring his hip in training camp, he told the team that he was retiring because of health reasons, but Jerry Jones eventually convinced him to return.
 When Larry Allen moved from left tackle back to right guard, he became a backup offensive lineman.
 After Ray Donaldson suffered a broken right ankle and was placed on the injured reserve list, he started the last 4 games at center and all of the playoffs.
 In Super Bowl XXX he started at center and played with a severe separated shoulder.

 Although he was not a part of the team at the start of the 1996 season, the Cowboys signed him to help in one game.
 He retired at the end of the year.

 Personal life

-His son Derek Kennard Jr. played defensive tackle for the University of Nevada and Devon Kennard currently plays linebacker for the Arizona Cardinals.
+His sons Derek Kennard Jr. played defensive tackle for the University of Nevada, and Devon Kennard played linebacker for the New York Giants, Detroit Lions and Arizona Cardinals from 2014-2022, and USC from 2009-2013.

 After retiring from the NFL, he promoted sleep apnea awareness with a company called Pro Player Health Alliance.
 In the summer of 1986, he shot several episodes of the HBO series 1st & Ten.